 Muscles used; chest, back, arms, abs.

-Easier; Do the push up normally but in a knelt stance rather than fully extended legs.
-Your knees are your pivot and you are then taking less of your body weight through the arms and chest.
+Easier; Do the push up usually but in a knelt stance rather than fully extended legs.
+Your knees are your pivot, and you are then taking less of your body weight through the arms and chest.

 Muscles used; triceps, biceps, shoulders, upper back, core

-Remember, start easy, seek advice so as to not damage yourself and train consistently.
-Then combined with eating right, just watch your body shape change!
-If you are interested in become a personal trainer and not just working out I suggest you check out my category on personal training!
+Remember, start easy, seek advice to not damage yourself and train consistently.
+Then combined with eating right, watch your body shape change!